cppservergit/cppserver-docs/tech-overview.md

 |login|login::|Provides login service using PostgreSQL native API|
 |audit|audit::|Saves audit record, default implementation uses logger module|

+There is fair separation of concerns between these modules, which is good for design, because it helps isolate changes when necessary, let's say there is a bug parsing HTTP request headers, the fix would be isolated to httputils.cpp module implementation, from the build system perspective (Makefile) only this module would require recompilation, and its dependant targets if any.

 ## Memory management

 Great care was put in CPPServer's memory handling, starting with the use of __Modern C++__ abstractions that provide automatic resource management tanks to RAII, by avoiding the use of C-style low code whenever possible and absolutely not using dynamic allocation of memory with low level C++ functions.